zoeurl/zoedowney.github.io/_posts/2023-07-12-the-farewell.md

 image-alt-text: "Awkwafina as Billi against a backdrop of red city lights, her eyes gazing upwards"
 ---

-My maternal grandmother passed away six months after I had seen Lulu Wang's _The Farewell_.
+My maternal grandmother passed away six months after I had seen Lulu Wang's _The Farewell_ (别告诉她).
 After she moved on, a curtain fell between me and memories of her.
 I kept hold of details, but vaguer aspects withdrew into a place to which I no longer had access.

 Today I revisit _The Farewell_, a film that gained significance after my grandma's dementia diagnosis.
 Its story mirrors my experience: a grandmother dealing with terminal illness and her loved ones carrying the weight of it.
 It follows Chinese-American writer Billi (Awkwafina), whose Nai Nai (Zhao Shu-zhen) doesn’t know she’s dying.
 Nai Nai receives a stage four lung cancer diagnosis that her family conceal from her.
 Medical results are falsified and CT scans find only ‘benign shadows.’
 Billi — who has been brought up in America — wishes to tell her grandmother.
 Her Chinese-born family disagree.
 As Billi’s mother insists: ‘It’s not the cancer that kills [...]
 It’s the fear.’